 Pre-heat your oven to 350 degrees Fahrenheit, and move on.
 Luckily, I just discovered the wonders of using wax paper when you are rolling out buttery dough like this.
 Use another piece of wax paper on top of the dough, and begin rolling out to 1/8 inch (or slightly less) thickness.
 Now you can begin cutting out your shapes, and setting them to rest on a plate.
 Don’t let any bit go to waste; continue cutting and re-rolling this third of the dough until it is kaput, and even then, just stick the last bit to the amount in the fridge.
 Line a cookie sheet with parchment paper, and place your shapes with ½ inch distance between, on all sides.
 Set it up in the middle of your oven, and let it bake for at least 12 minutes, and begin to watch them after this point.
 I prefer my crackers very crispy, so I allowed them to bake for 20 minutes.
 Repeat this process with the remaining dough.
 This recipe yielded 150 crackers, and will last in an airtight container for two weeks.
 If you can stay away from them!

-I filled up the individual plastic containers with 30 pieces each, perfect for a packed lunch, and dressed them up with my own labels in a rustic style.
+I filled up the individual plastic containers with 30 pieces each, perfect for a packed lunch, and dressed them up with personalized tall labels in a rustic style.

 - Tall Labels • I chose the “Rustic” style in Sage.